Tomas Ross (actor): Recent years

-Currently, he has a fun YouTube channel, in which he shares his funny sense of humor and which today, has the support of 200 thousand people.
+He is currently working as a content creator, scriptwriter, and video editor, both for his personal social media and for others.
+One example is “El Carpetazo de la Semana”, a segment he scripts, which is posted on the social media accounts of Marilú, a libertarian influencer.

 In 2019, he was part of the cast of Sintonía Pop, an infantile-youth musical, along with great artists such as Belén Pouchan, Paula Amoedo and Bianca Dipasquale.

 Tomás played the role of Franco, a very funny boy and the gallant of Sintonía Pop, the musical school of which it is a part.

 Career

-Tomás, who also spends a lot of time communicating with his followers on his personal Instagram, began his television career working on Alma Pirata (2006), playing Nicolás Vázquez in his childhood, with whom he later returned to work in Casi Angeles (2007-2008), carrying out the role of Cristobal, Nicolás' little son, and also formed part of 51 functions in the Teatro Gran Rex with the cast in 2007.
+Tomás, who also spends a lot of time communicating with his followers on his personal Instagram, began his television career working on Alma Pirata (2006), playing Nicolás Vázquez in his childhood, with whom he later returned to work in Casi Angeles (2007–2008), carrying out the role of Cristobal, Nicolás' little son, and also formed part of 51 functions in the Teatro Gran Rex with the cast in 2007.

-Then, he continued working for Ideas del Sur in Consentidos (2009-2010), taking the role of Benjamín, a very flirtatious boy and the small gallant of his school.
+Then, he continued working for Ideas del Sur in Consentidos (2009–2011), taking the role of Benjamín, a very flirtatious boy and the small gallant of his school.
 In 2011, he made an appearance on Peter Punk, a program broadcast on Disney XD.

-Tomás acted in multiple TV programs broadcast on Tv Pública, such as "La Viuda De Rafael" (2012), "C.A.P.O.S" (2012-2013) and "El Mal Menor" (2015-2016).
+Tomás acted in multiple TV programs broadcast on TV Pública, Programs for which he has recently publicly exposed contractual irregularities by the Argentine government, such as "La Viuda De Rafael" (2012), "C.A.P.O.S" (2012–2013) and "El Mal Menor" (2015–2016).

-In recent years, Tomás has focused on theater, starting with Mauo, un amigo espacial (2018), a children's musical in which he played Ramiro, the evil antagonist of the school, doing 16 shows at the Ludé theater in winter season.
-In addition, she composed the role of a transgender girl, showing the social problems that this entails and the rejection she faces, in "Barrica" (2018), a musical focused on the teenage audience, performed at the Freire Cultural Center.
+In recent years, Tomás has focused on theater and social media production, starting with Mauo, un amigo espacial (2018), a children's musical in which he played Ramiro, the evil antagonist of the school, doing 16 shows at the Ludé theater in winter season.